 To create a solid communication strategy, a few questions need to be addressed first: Who could be interested in my competition?
 How will it happen?
 Where?
 Why did we create the competition?
 Answering these questions will help you create an efficient content strategy.

 - Who: For instance, you could introduce the organisers — in other words, talk about your experience and tell your story — but also touch upon the type of athletes that you are hoping to attract.

 - What: Share the programme of the event and the different games of the competition.
 Will your competition have several rounds?
 You should clearly explain the schedule of the competition.

 - Where: Introduce the venue and its history, if it is likely to be interesting to enthusiasts.
 Why did you choose this location?

-- How: Explain how to sign up.
-When does the ticketing open and how it works, what are the different ticket types, etc. You should include all the necessary information to access the location as well as any useful information on how to volunteer or sponsor the event (for instance, you can create a special registration form for these requests)
+- How: Use a specific CRM system for your sport event and inform your registrants by email, sms or push notifications about all news around it.
+When does the ticketing open and how it works, what are the different ticket types, etc. You should include all the necessary information to access the location as well as any useful information on how to volunteer or sponsor the event (for instance, you can create a special registration form for these requests).

 - Why: Tell a story about your competition.
 Why did you decide to organise it, do you support any cause, what are your values?
 You could make up an imaginary world around your event, people love stories so give them what they want.

 - Teasing: You will need to attract people, make them want to attend your competition.
 You could, therefore, think about creating some teaser videos, photos and exclusive content (interviews, training videos, etc.).

 These are just suggestions, anything is possible as long as the tone and the spirit of the content are consistent with your project and the values it promotes.